affan123-source/Assignment/README.md

   2) IV (Initialization Vector) – must be built from the header
   3) Encrypted message – the second part of the telegram AES-128 CBC mode uses these to get the decrypted output.
 OMS tells us to create the IV using things from the header:

+• M-Field (2 bytes – Manufacturer ID)
+• A-Field (6 bytes – Device ID, Version, Device Type)

-OMS IV = [ A-Field (8 bytes) ] + [ ACC repeated 8 times].
+OMS IV = [ M-Field + A-Field ] + [ ACC repeated 8 times ]

-1. The A-Field consists of 8 bytes (Manufacturer ID, Device ID, Version, Device Type).
-2. The ACC (Access Number) is 1 byte and changes with every telegram.
+The ACC (Access Number) is 1 byte and changes with every telegram.
-3. This ACC byte is repeated 8 times to complete the 16-byte IV.
+This ACC byte is repeated 8 times to complete the 16-byte IV.

 AES-128 is applied in CBC mode, meaning each 16-byte block is decrypted using the key and then XOR with the previous block.